Come and hang with the alpacas! (or the cows, goats, pigs, chickens, llamas, sheep ...) |

 One could write forever about the incredible amounts of sheer…stuff at the Big E. But three things stood out for me.

-the culinary and cultural highlights of their namesake states.
+Ogle the state buildings, each of which features the culinary and cultural highlights of their namesake states. |

 1. The State Houses.
 Officially known as the Avenue of States, this was my favorite part of the fair.
 The fairgrounds boast a row of buildings that are small replicas of the state houses of each New England state (CT, MA, VT, NH, RI, ME).
 Each is absolutely beautiful, and I spent about 15 minutes just staring at the beautiful Massachusetts state house.